Support ACTION to Protect

 Half of all renters are rent burdened, meaning they pay over 30 percent of their income in rent.

-Nearly one-fourth are severely rent burdened, meaning they pay over 50 percent of their income in rent.
+Over one-fourth of all renters are severely rent burdened, meaning they pay over 50 percent of their income in rent.

 Despite the growing need for affordable rental housing, more than one-fourth of the nation's low-cost rental stock has been lost in the past decade.